naschorr/clipster-clips/README.md

 # clipster-clips
-Additional clips for my sound clip playing Discord bot, Clipster
+Additional sounds for the Discord soundboard bot, Clipster.
+Check it out [here](https://github.com/naschorr/clipster).

 ## Installation (Partial)
 - Download the zipped list of phrases [here](https://github.com/naschorr/clipster-clips/archive/master.zip), or by hitting the green 'Clone or Download' button for this repository.